WebAssembly/spec/md-proto/WebAssembly.md

 ### Instruction Description

-Instruction semantics are described for use in the context of [function body execution](#function-body-execution).
-Some instructions also have a special validation clause, introduced by "**Validation:**", which are for use in the context of [function body validation](#function-body-validation), and special validation algorithm clauses, introduced by "**Validation Algorithm:**", for use by the [function body validation algorithm].
+Instruction semantics are described for use in the context of [function-body execution](#function-body-execution).
+Some instructions also have a special validation clause, introduced by "**Validation:**", which are for use in the context of [function-body validation](#function-body-validation), and special validation algorithm clauses, introduced by "**Validation Algorithm:**", for use by the [function-body validation algorithm].

-[function body validation algorithm]: #function-body-validation-algorithm
+[function-body validation algorithm]: #function-body-validation-algorithm

 Instructions